-If you don’t have a New Zealand driver licence number, you’ll need to call us on 0800 108 809 to update your address.
+If you don’t have a New Zealand driver licence number, you’ll need to do our Change of vehicle address – no drivers licence online form to update your address.

-If you want to change the address of a company you can complete the Change of vehicle address – organisation form and email it to us.
-You’ll need your NZ Transport Agency customer number.
+If you want to change the address of a company you can complete the Change of vehicle address – organisation form document and email it to us.
+You’ll need your Waka Kotahi NZ Transport Agency customer number.

-You need to let the Transport Agency know so we can take it out of your name.
+You need to let Waka Kotahi NZ Transport Agency know so we can take it out of your name.

 The quickest and easiest way to do this is online.

-You need to let the Transport Agency know when you have bought a vehicle so we can record you as the registered person.
+You need to let Waka Kotahi NZ Transport Agency know when you have bought a vehicle so we can record you as the registered person.

 As the registered person you're responsible for your vehicle and for meeting the requirements that allow you to drive legally on the road.
 This includes keeping it in safe condition, and paying the licensing fees and any traffic or parking infringements.